a-a-d-h/grammar-table-method/README.md

 A structural framework for mastering English grammar using modular, table-based analysis.
 This repository contains the documentation and source material for the Table Method.

 ## Documentation
 The core documentation for this project is provided in HTML format.
-You can find these files in the repository under the root directory.
+Please see the [table-method-grammar-analysis.html](table-method-grammar-analysis.html) file.

 ## Methodology
 This project is developed through a human-led methodology.
 For a detailed explanation of the development process and our approach to AI-assisted collaboration, please see the [METHODOLOGY.md](METHODOLOGY.md) file.